justinrgarrard/world-of-naevis.net/archetypes/cleric_life.md

 ---
 layout: default
-title: Templar
+title: Life
 parent: Archetypes
 grand_parent: More
 nav_exclude: true
 ---

-# Cleric: Templar (Life Domain)
+# Cleric: Life Domain

-_The Templar are without question the largest cult in Naevis.
-Their temples can be found in every major city and their order exerts a force that crosses national boundaries.
-Unlike other clerical orders, they do not cast their magic using a [secret language](../languages/secret)._
+_The Life domain is the most common and varied in Naevis.
+Practitioners may refer to the energy that fuels their powers as qi, aura, or divine grace, and often have diverse beliefs regarding its true nature._

 #### Life Domain Spells